 When determining how to train employees effectively, don’t forget that training is ongoing, even after they are no longer considered new.
 The best employees are the ones who are regularly improving their skill set.

-The second step of The Training Effect is quality coaching.
+The next part of The Training Effect is quality coaching.
 We’ve established that it’s not enough to just train employees once and let them go off on their own.
 But it’s also not enough to create an employee training plan and never check in again.
 That doesn’t help your employees or your business; ultimately, setting them loose with only guidelines to follow and no one to encourage them and hold them accountable will only do them a disservice.

 Schedule regular meetings with employees to discuss their progress and identify future areas of growth.
 When you’re having open and honest conversations with your employees, they’ll know what you expect from them and in return, they’ll continue to work harder.
 If an employee is having problems in a specific area, craft new strategies to help them get through it or determine whether they might want to move to a new area.
 Show them that you value them and want to help them improve or move to an area where their skills will be put to good use.
 If you aren’t capable of helping them yourself, help them seek out a mentor who can.
 Give them reasons to grow within the company – your business will thrive as a result.